 The Importance of Aftercare

-Taking any type of prescription medication can come with certain mild side effects.
-Common side effects of Pentobarbital include dizziness, drowsiness, loss of coordination, nausea, vomiting, or constipation.
-You should avoid drinking alcohol while on Pentobarbital to prevent serious side effects or a possible blackout, due to the depressant qualities of both substances.
+You should avoid drinking alcohol while on pentobarbital to prevent serious side effects or a possible blackout due to the depressant qualities of both substances.

-You should never drive a car or operate any kind of machinery that relies on you being awake and alert while taking this medication.
-Never take Pentobarbital in addition to any other sleep aids or muscle relaxers, as this can result in respiratory failure and death.
-Always inform your doctor of any changes to your condition while on Pentobarbital to ensure the medication is beneficial to your overall health.
+You should never drive a car or operate machinery that relies on you being awake and alert while taking this medication.
+Never take pentobarbital with other sleep aids or muscle relaxers, which can result in respiratory failure and death.
+Always inform your doctor of any changes to your condition while on pentobarbital to ensure the medication benefits your overall health.

-Becoming addicted to Pentobarbital can lead to some dangerous and fatal side effects.
-Don’t let Pentobarbital addiction rule your life.
-Visit us online at www.TheRecoveryVillage.com or call 855-548-9825 to speak with a qualified member of our staff.
-We are here to help 24 hours a day, 7 days a week.
+Becoming addicted to pentobarbital can lead to some dangerous and fatal side effects.
+Don’t let pentobarbital addiction rule your life.
+Contact The Recovery Village to speak with a qualified Recovery Advocate.
+We can help 24 hours a day, seven days a week.